 - Cast it out! – You’re done and as this is the casual carper site its time to “sit back and catch carp”.

 Sizes available from Korum

-Firstly there’s 2 lengths of hook links to consider, short = 4 inches and long = 15 inches.
-Unfortunately there isn’t currently a medium length option but we’d like to see one in time.
+Firstly there are 2 lengths of hook links to consider, short = 4 inches and long = 15 inches.
+Unfortunately, there isn’t currently a medium length option but we’d like to see one in time.

 Hook size guide – all available in barbed or barbless (our preferred option)

 - Size 10, 10lb break strain – This is my choice of size in the 4″ version, perfect for carp fishing on the open method feeder and strong enough if they put up a fight.
 The biggest carp I’ve landed on one of these is 13lb 4oz so if you play the fish right you’ve got plenty of extra in them.